BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ```

 This method can be called anytime you wish to display the Device Twin's Desired or Reported
-configuration information.
+Configuration information.

-2. Next, add a method that will send the desired configuration information to the
+2. Next, add a method that will send the Desired configuration information to the
 Device Twin:

 ```C#